cesaregarza/SplatTopConfig/helm/splattop/README.md

 - **Declarative GitOps**: Git as the single source of truth
 - **Automated Sync**: Automatic deployment of changes from Git
-- **Self-Healing**: Automatically corrects drift from desired state
+- **Self-Healing**: Automatically detects and surfaces drift from desired state
-- **Multi-Environment**: Manage dev, staging, and production from one place
+- **Production Guardrails**: Manual syncs, RBAC, and sync windows for live traffic
 - **Rollback**: Easy rollback to previous versions
 - **RBAC**: Fine-grained access control per environment